pniket7/Creating-a-Multi-Turn-QA-Conversational-chatbot-using-Langchain-and-OpenAI-API/README.md

 **9. ACKNOWLEDGEMENTS:**

-- This project utilizes various open-source libraries and technologies, including Panel, langchain, OpenAI, and more.
+- This project utilizes various open-source libraries and technologies, including Langchain, OpenAI, and more.
 Special thanks to the developers of these tools for making this project possible.

 **10. LICENSE:**